 This course introduces first-year students in business and professional programs and related fields to success strategies for self-leadership and college-level scholarship, including career planning, problem solving, critical thinking, professionalism, cultural competence, working within teams, and basic business literacy, as well helping students gain institutional knowledge of the College.
 Students create a comprehensive personal leadership plan, including academic, financial, and career/transfer components.
 Business students are required to enroll in BUSL 101 within the first twelve credits.

 BUSL 101 - Navigating Leadership and Business Professions

 BUSL 125 - Customer Service Leadership

-This course covers the major components of customer service, including techniques to provide information and effectively resolve customer issues through personal and electronic communication.
-Students will learn to use customer service as a competitive advantage by understanding the customer's perspective and identifying ways to meet or exceed their needs and expectations.
+This course covers the major components of customer service, including techniques to provide information and effectively resolve customer issues through various communication methods.
+Students will learn to use customer service as a competitive advantage by understanding the customers' perspectives and identifying ways to meet or exceed their needs and expectations.

 BUSL 190 - Experiential Learning in Business

 In this one-credit course, students participate in a supervised "real-world" learning experience, such as an internship, study abroad, or business simulation, where they learn and apply business concepts.
 The course combines formal class time with the learning experience to prepare students to challenge themselves with new opportunities, reflect upon their experiences, and engage in self-leadership practices.

 In this three-credit course, students participate in a supervised "real-world" learning experience, such as an internship, study abroad, business simulation, or research experience, where business concepts and skills are taught and applied.
 The course combines formal class time with the learning experience to prepare students to challenge themselves with new opportunities, reflect upon their experiences, engage in self-leadership practices, and perform project management tasks.

 BUSL 215 - Organizational Leadership